Complete Syllabus of Physics | Grade XI | NEB (Updated Physics Syllabus - 2076/2020)

 15. Refraction at plane surfaces [4 Teaching hours]

-15.1 Recall the laws of refraction
+15.1 Recall the laws of refraction15.2 Understand the meaning of lateral shift

 15.3 Understand the meaning of refractive index of a medium